jacobpierce1/cpt_tools/documentation/markdown/programmer_guide/programmer_guide.md

 If we just sorted all the data by time without paying attention to the rollover, then it would appear that the event on channel 1 occurred first.
 The presence of the rollover means that it actually happened second.
 Since the non-rollover data is only partially sorted, the way to properly sort it is to sort each subset of the data contained between groups of rollovers.
 For example, if the sequence is `(0,3), (0,2), (0,1), (r,12), (r,13), (r,13), (1,3), (1,2), (1,1)`, then the algorithm to sort the data is to sort the hits on channel 0 (ignoring the rest of the data), skip through the group of sequential rollovers, then sort the data on channel 1.

 Note that this is unrealistic data, it is just meant to illustrate the point that the sorting is performed on chunks of data located between sequential rollovers.
 See the function `tdc.sort_data` for the implementation.

+### Other information

+The grouping mode does not work for batch reads.
+If you try to use the grouping mode (set in global.cfg) and read data where there were N hits, you will just read the oldest hit that was not previously read.
+In principle you could keep constantly reading data, but it seemed to me that even constantly reading at the fastest rate could not keep up with typical data rates.
+Thus, I recommend to continue operating the TDC not in group mode.

 ## `LiveCPTdata`: Event Detection and Processing